Owodo: Early life and background

 Owodo was born into the royal lineage of the Ogiso monarchy in Igodomigodo (now Benin Kingdom).
 (Note: The Kingdom of Benin no longer exists as a governing entity, but the Oba of Benin still rules a tribal kingdom and holds an advisory role in the government of Benin City, Nigeria.)

 His father, Arigho, was the thirtieth Ogiso ('king') of Igodomigodo, ruling from about 1121 until his death around 1125.
-During his four-year reign, Arigho introduced a controversial financial policy known as Igho Arigho ('Arigho's money'), a "double payment" levy intended to reduce currency in circulation and restore the royal treasury; the measure was enforced by royal officials and aimed to stabilise prices and encourage direct production.
-The reforms increased royal revenues and helped reduce inflation, but also placed burdens on lower-status households and contributed to social tensions with nobles and merchants.
-Arigho's reign was also marked by the continuing Osogan attacks—according to legend, a man-eating being that disrupted trade routes and market activity—which compounded the kingdom's difficulties even as some aspects of the economy began to recover.
+According to Osaren Ọmọregie in his 1997 book Great Benin: The Age of Ogiso Reform (1050–1130 AD), during Arigho's four-year reign he introduced a controversial financial policy known as Igho Arigho ('Arigho's money'), a "double payment" levy intended to reduce currency in circulation and restore the royal treasury; the measure was enforced by royal officials and aimed to stabilise prices and encourage direct production. Ọmọregie continued that these reforms increased royal revenues and helped reduce inflation, but also placed burdens on lower-status households and contributed to social tensions with nobles and merchants.
+In Ọmọregie's account, Arigho's reign saw the continuation of Osogan attacks (Note: According to legend, a man-eating being that disrupted trade routes and market activity.) which compounded the kingdom's difficulties even as some aspects of the economy began to recover.

-Before his ascension, Arigho was a trader whose fortunes grew from supplying items such as camwood beads, hard-nut beads, and cowries.
-Owodo and his brothers trained in the bead-making profession under their father; Ogiso Ehenneden recognised Owodo's work and arranged his marriage to his niece, Ometo, the daughter of Idiado, a hair-plaiter, and she became Owodo's wife as a ceremonial "gift".
+According to Ọmọregie, before his ascension Arigho was a trader whose fortunes grew from supplying items such as camwood beads, hard-nut beads, and cowries. Ọmọregie states that Owodo and his brothers trained in the bead-making profession under their father; he further writes that Ogiso Ehenneden recognised Owodo's work and arranged his marriage to his niece, Ometo, the daughter of Idiado, a hair-plaiter, and that she became Owodo's wife as a ceremonial "gift".
 The couple's son, Ikaladerhan, was born in 1102, the third year of their marriage.
-Owodo was not expected to inherit the throne as he had six elder brothers, however, their successive deaths moved him forward in line.
+According to Ọmọregie, Owodo was not expected to inherit the throne as he had six elder brothers; however, their successive deaths moved him forward in line.
 As the only surviving son of Arigho, Owodo was then chosen by the Edionnisen ('Great Nobles') (Note: Council of nobles responsible for selecting the next Ogiso) as his successor.